Creating a new Distribution¶

 To test your distribution, simply copy your extension to an empty TYPO3 CMS installation and try to install it from the Extension Manager.

 It is not enough to clean all files and the page tree if you want to try again to install your distribution.
-Indeed, TYPO3 CMS remembers that it previously imported your distribution and will skip any known files.
-Make sure to clean the table "sys_registry" if you want to work around that.
+Indeed, TYPO3 CMS remembers that it previously imported your distribution and will skip any known files and the database import.
+Make sure to clean the table "sys_registry" if you want to work around that, or, even better, install a new blank TYPO3 to test again.
+Tip: Optimize creating the empty TYPO3 instance with a script, you probably end up testing the import a couple of times until you are satisfied with the result.